 Ok – let’s begin: How do website design agencies charge?

-In my mind there’s really only one method to charge for a website: you establish a cost for your service and then mark it up to a price the market can afford.
-This is similar to how other professionals change, whether a lawyer, doctor, plumber, etc. Our web agency is based in Los Angeles so we have labor costs for each team member as well as typical business overhead such as office expenses, rent, insurance, bookkeeping, taxes, etc. Based on that, our hourly rate (as of December 2015) is $125 for most services.
+There’s only one sensible method to charge for website design and development: you establish a cost for your services and then mark them up to a price the market can afford.
+This is similar to how other professionals change, whether a lawyer, doctor, plumber, etc. Our web agency is based in Los Angeles so we have labor costs for each team member as well as typical business overhead such as office expenses, rent, insurance, bookkeeping, taxes, etc. Based on that, our hourly rate (as of January 2016) is $125 for most services.

 Some web companies (not ours) may promote website costs in “package prices” such as $995 for website “Package A”, $1,950 for the “Pro Package”, etc. This is an effective way to sell websites but we advise you to scrutinize the fine print of what is included.
 In order to sell a package website and make a profit, the scope or limitations have to be very restrictive.
 That may not be readily apparent when you scan the list of “included” features.
 Also, these types of website deals are often “managed” by the company, so there is the potential for them to overcharge you on other basic services like hosting, SEO, maintenance, etc. These solutions tend to be very templated so your website and online brand probably won’t stand out.
 It will end up resembling every other website that company produces.

 Finally, some interactive agencies will look at website cost based on what they think the value is to your business.
-For example, if they see you are a $5 mil business, they may calculate a value of the website at X% of your total sales.
+For example, if they see you are a five million dollar business, they may calculate a value of the website at X% of your total sales.
 This approach would never work with our client-base.

 What are the various levels or types of websites and what do they cost?